jasmine/jasmine-gem/README.markdown

 Post-installation:

-For Rails support, use
+For Rails2 support, use

 `script/generate jasmine`

+For Rails3 support, use

+`bundle exec jasmine init`

-For other projects, use
+For other Ruby projects (including Merb), use

 `jasmine init`